Donald Duck: Enemies

 Donald has numerous enemies, who range from comical foil to annoying nemesis: Chip 'n' Dale, Pete, Humphrey the Bear, Spike the Bee, Mountain Lion Louie, Bootle Beetle, Witch Hazel (in Trick or Treat), Aracuan Bird and Baby Shelby (in Mickey Mouse Works).
-During the Second World War, pro-Allied cartoons saw Donald set against Adolf Hitler and the Nazi regime.
+During the Second World War, propaganda cartoons produced saw Donald set against Adolf Hitler and Nazi Germany.

 In the comics, he is often harassed or on the run from the Beagle Boys, Magica De Spell, Gladstone Gander and Mr. Jones.

 In the video game Donald Duck: Goin' Quackers, he saves Daisy from Merlock.

 The Italian-produced comic PKNA – Paperinik New Adventures stars Donald Duck as Paperinik, or Duck Avenger, in his battles against new alien enemies: Evronian Empire, founded by emperor Evron.

 Origin

-Voice performer Clarence Nash auditioned for Walt Disney Studios when he learned that Disney was looking for people to create animal sounds for his cartoons.
+Voice performer Clarence Nash auditioned for Walt Disney Productions when he learned that Disney was looking for people to create animal sounds for his cartoons.
 Disney was particularly impressed with Nash's duck imitation and chose him to voice the new character.
 Disney came up with Donald's iconic attributes including his short temper and his sailor suit (based on ducks and sailors both being associated with water).
 While Dick Huemer and Art Babbit were the first to animate Donald, Dick Lundy is credited for developing him as a character.

 On April 29, 1934, five days before The Wise Little Hen's first theatrical release, bandleader Raymond Paige performed the score to the cartoon on his California Melodies program for the Los Angeles AM radio station KHJ.
 The main vocals were performed by a trio, the Three Rhythm Kings.
 Clarence Nash and Florence Gill performed the character voices for this radio treatment, with Nash performing both Donald Duck and Peter Pig, making it the first time the public heard Nash's duck voice.

 An apocryphal alternative story for how Donald was created came about from a claim that Disney was watching an exhibition cricket match between Australia and the New York West Indians and Australia's star batsman Don Bradman was out for a duck.
 Disney allegedly used this as inspiration for the character.
 However, the veracity of this has been doubted by modern historians.